coreybutler/nvm-windows/README.md

 Users have reported some problems using antivirus, specifically McAfee.
 It appears the antivirus software is manipulating access to the VBScript engine.
 See [issue #133](https://github.com/coreybutler/nvm-windows/issues/133) for details and resolution.

+As of 1.1.7, the executable and installation files are code-signed by [Ecor Ventures LLC](https://ecorventures.com)/[Author.io](https://author.io).
+This should help prevent false positives with most antivirus software.

 ### Using Yarn

 **tldr;** `npm i -g yarn`